-The assessments drew on an extensive range of different sources, which will be published online in a separate Technical Annex.
+The assessments drew on an extensive range of different sources, which are published online in the Technical Annex for each country.
 In general, assessments were based on a combination of direct primary evidence (such as ratified international statutes, voting behaviour at the United Nations Security Council and/or the General Assembly; constitutional edicts; domestic legal provisions (Criminal Codes etc)) and secondary evidence such as reports by different organisations (governmental and non-governmental) and academic sources.
-For example, to evaluate of R2P policy mechanisms, the assessment was based primarily on direct primary evidence, a State either has or has not appointed a Focal Point, has or has not 'incorporated atrocity crime risks and dynamics into conflict analysis and/ or development partnerships', and is or is not a member of the 'Group of Friends of R2P'.
-To assess performance in relation to international human rights obligations, both types of evidence sources have been used.
-In regards to assessing indicators such as 'Ensuring the promotion and protection of human rights...', '...equal access to judicial institutions', 'Laws protecting vulnerable groups...', a state's constitution and domestic legislative provisions and wider policy framework were consulted to assess the statutory record.
+For example, to evaluate R2P Policy Mechanisms, the assessment was based primarily on direct primary evidence, a State either has or has not appointed a Focal Point, has or has not incorporated atrocity crime risks and dynamics into conflict analysis and/or development partnerships, and has or has not established mechanisms that hold the government accountable for R2P.

+To assess performance in relation to International Human Rights Obligations, both types of evidence sources have been used.
+In regard to assessing indicators such as 'Ensuring the promotion and protection of human rights...', '...equal access to judicial institutions', and 'Laws protecting vulnerable groups...', a state's constitution and domestic legislative provisions and wider policy framework were consulted to assess the statutory record.
 Where applicable, to assess implementation in practice, the assessment drew on a variety of reports by national institutions, multilateral organisations, and non-government organisations.
-For evaluating domestic implementation, both direct and indirect evidence was used.
-Bilateral and multilateral diplomacy was assessed through a variety of measures such as participation in national, regional and international discussions on R2P (e.g. the annual General Assembly Informal Interactive Dialogues on R2P) , and on a state's voting records at the General Assembly and/or Security Council on R2P-related resolutions, as well as its position on and involvement with wider atrocity crime prevention initiatives.
-The key United Nations, prevention, peacekeeping and assistance sector indicator concerns a state's support - or not - for the international aspects of implementation, primarily through the UN.
+For evaluating Domestic Implementation, both direct and indirect evidence was used.
+Bilateral and Multilateral Diplomacy was assessed through a variety of measures such as participation in national, regional and international discussions on R2P (e.g. the annual General Assembly Informal Interactive Dialogues on R2P), and on a State's voting records at the General Assembly and/or Security Council on R2P-related resolutions, as well as its position on and involvement with wider atrocity crime prevention initiatives.
+The key United Nations, prevention, Peacekeeping and assistance Indicator concerns a state's support - or not - for the international aspects of implementation, primarily through the UN.
 It too employed a mix of direct and indirect indicators.